-- 1 contribution is \$50 or less, and within ten days of receipt, if the contribution is in excess - 2 of \$50.
+- 1 forward the contribution to the political committee within 30 days of receipt, if the - 2 contribution is \$50 or less, and within ten days of receipt, if the contribution is in excess - 3 of \$50.
 2 U.S.C.
-432(b)(2)(A); 11 CFR 102.8(b); see, e.g., Advisory Opinion 2009-32 - 3 (Jorgensen). - Under CTIA's proposal, a contribution would be made at the time that a wireless subscriber pays a bill that includes a charge resulting from a Code-initiated pledge to - 6 contribute not at the time a pledge is made.
-The wireless service provider would - 7 forward that contribution to a connection aggregator approximately seven to ten days - 8 after receiving the payment.
-Next, over a 30-day period, the connection aggregator - 9 would collect all contributions for a particular political committee from all wireless - service providers.
-The connection aggregator would then forward the contributions to the - 11 recipient political committee.
-Thus, 40 days could lapse before a political committee - received a contribution made by a wireless subscriber.
-Therefore, because CTIA's - 13 proposal would not require wireless service providers and connection aggregators to - 14 forward contributions to recipient political committees within the applicable statutory and - 15 regulatory timeframes, this aspect of CTIA's proposal would not comply with the Act - 16 and Commission regulations.
+432(b)(2)(A); 11 CFR 102.8(b); see, e.g., Advisory Opinion 2009-32 - 4 (Jorgensen).5

+5 Under CTIA's proposal, a contribution would be made at the time that a wireless 6 subscriber pays a bill that includes a charge resulting from a Code-initiated piedge to 7 contribute - not at the time a pledge is made.
+The wireless service provider would 8 forward that contribution to a connection aggregator approximately seven to ten days 9 after receiving the payment.
+Next, over a 30-day period, the connection aggregator 10 would collect all contributions for a particular political committee from all wireless 11 service providers.
+The connection aggregator would then forward the contributions to the 12 recipient political committee.
+Thus, 40 days could lapse before a political committee 13 received a contribution made by a wireless subscriber.
+Therefore, because CTIA's proposal would not require wireless service providers and connection aggregators to 14 15 forward contributions to recipient political committees within the applicable statutory and regulatory timeframes, this aspect of CTIA's proposal would not comply with the Act 16

-The Commission has recognized exceptions in only narrow circumstances not presented here.
+The circumstances in this advisory opinion are distinguishable from those in Advisory Opinions 2006-30 (ActBlue) and 2003-23 (WE LEAD).
 In Advisory Opinion 2006-30 (ActBlue), the Commission approved a proposal for a nonconnected political committee to collect earmarked contributions for prospective candidates before those individuals had registered their authorized committees with the Commission, on the condition that the political committee forward the contributions to the candidates' committees within ten days after the candidates' committees filing their statements of organization.
-Similarly, in Advisory Opinion 2003-23 (WE LEAD), the Commission approved a proposal for a nonconnected political committee that sought to raise money for the "presumptive nominee of the Democratic Party," on the condition that the political committee forward the contributions within ten days after the "presumptive nominee is identified."
-Here, by contrast, CTIA's proposal anvisions forwarding contributions only for existing political committees.
-See also Advisory Opinions 2006-08 (Brooks), 1998-25 (Mason Tenders), and 1982-23 (Westchoster Citizens for Good Government).
+Similarly, in Advisory Opinion 2003-23 (WE LEAD), the Commission approved a proposal for a nonconnected political committee that sought to raise money for the "presumptive nominee of the Democratic Party," on the condition that the political committee forward the contributions wittlin ten days after the "presumptive nominee is identified."
+Here, by contrast, CTIA's proposal envisions forwarding contributions only for existing political-committees.
+See also Advisory Opinions 2006-08 (Brooks), 1998-25 (Mason Tendecs), and 1982-23 (Westchester Citizeas for Good Government).